ezequielsan/ezequielsan/README.md

 _A little about myself_ :smile:

-I am a computer technician and currently doing my bachelor's degree in Computer Science at the Federal University of Ceará (UFC), I am a beginner in the area of computing and intend to deepen my knowledge in various areas of computing, from web development to computer theory.
-I have great affinity with mathematics and intend, during my graduation, to specialize in mathematics for computing and related areas.
+I'm a computer technician, and I'm currently studying for a bachelor's degree in computer science at the Federal University of Ceará (UFC).
+I have a great interest and curiosity in mathematics, especially in its application to computing and in the theoretical aspects of computer science, so I intend to specialize in these and related areas.

 ---